Find Affordable College Courses

 Troy, AL

-Our analysis found Troy University to be the most popular school for psychology students who want to pursue a master’s degree in Alabama.
-Located in the remote town of Troy, TROY is a public school with a fairly large student population.
+Our 2023 rankings named Troy University the most popular school in Alabama for psychology students working on their master’s degree.
+Located in the town of Troy, TROY is a public school with a fairly large student population.

 About 86% of the students majoring in psychology at the school are women while 14% are male.